bsnes-emu/bsnes/readme.txt

 ==================
 Known Limitations:
 ==================

 S-CPU
 - Multiply / divide register delays not implemented
+- "Glitch" when reading joypad registers during auto polling not implemented

 S-PPU
 - Uses scanline-based renderer.
 This is very inaccurate, but few (if any)